joelager/Semiconductor-photoelectrochemistry/README.md

 Calculations associated with semiconductor photocathodes and photoanodes

 ## Reichman model, 1980
-The iPython notebook `Reichman PEC model` adapts analyses in
+The Jupyter notebook `Reichman PEC model` adapts analyses in
 >Reichman, J., The current voltage Characteristics of semiconductor-electrolyte junction photovoltaic cells  [*Appl.
 Phys.
 Lett.* **1980**, 36, 574-577](http://aip.scitation.org/doi/10.1063/1.91551).

 See also: